salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 # .Net core app to GCP using Traefic and LetsEncypt

 This repository aims to deploye .Net core mvc application to Google Cloud with Traefic as ingress controller and LetsEncrypt.
-We will run 2 mvc application in 2 different pods (sample-mvc-v1 & sample-mvc-v2) and redirect the request by using Traefic.
-We will also use SSL certificate deployment by using DNS challange in LetsEncrypt.
+We will run 2 mvc applications in 2 different pods (sample-mvc-v1 & sample-mvc-v2) and redirect the request by using Traefic.
+We will also use SSL certificate by using HTTP challange in LetsEncrypt.

 **Prerequisite**